nymtech/docs/content/build-peapps/_index.md

 ### Offline / Online peaps

 If a message arrives at a gateway address but the peap is offline, the gateway will store the messages.
 When the peap comes online again, it will automatically download all the messages, and they'll be deleted from the gateway disk.

+If a peap is online when a message arrives for it, the message is automatically pushed to the peap down the websocket, instead of being stored to disk on the gateway.